ytmytm/geos-atari/README-Atari.md

 ### System startup

-Atari GEOS boots into a debug app with some graphics, menu and icon demo.
-Also the text prompt is active - try to type something.

-This is not the proper startup yet - it should at least try to run Auto-Exec applications from RAM disk.
-In order to do it, the code has to be moved into higher memory area
+The boot code jumps right into DeskTop, but it should at least try to run Auto-Exec applications from RAM disk.
-(at least over $5000 out of current $2000).
+In order to do it, that code has to be moved into higher memory area (at least over $5000 out of current $2000).

 ### Players (sprites)